The Studio School educates the hearts and minds of children as we nurture the unfolding of their authentic spirit and character.

 The tenets of the school were:

 In 1975, Janet C. Rotter, who later graduated from Bank Street College of Education, joined Studio as a volunteer and went on to teach all age levels before becoming Head of School in 1984.
 Early in her tenure, Ms. Rotter worked together with the Welbers to institute many new ideas at Studio, including a program for families and their children from birth through four years old, a mother-infant group, a group for fathers, and numerous workshops for teachers and parents.
 These groups and workshops all addressed the important processes of attachment and separation between parents/caregivers and their children.
-For over 49 years, all of Studio has benefited from Ms. Rotter’s expertise, dynamic nature, and her deep love of our school, children, learning, and education.
+For 46 years, all of Studio has benefited from Ms. Rotter’s expertise, dynamic nature, and her deep love of our school, children, learning, and education.
 She developed and refined an educational philosophy and practice that is now known as the Studio School Approach, which transcends the standard curricula and is specifically designed to develop and enhance each child’s innate intelligence and creativity.
 It blends an understanding of child development with a working knowledge of how children learn, a student-teacher relationship that is emotionally connective, and a rich curriculum with a breadth and depth of learning.

 In 1998, Ms. Rotter, a forward thinker, conceived Studio’s interdisciplinary One World curriculum, which combines the physical sciences, geography, social sciences, and history into one encompassing course of study.
 With Julianne Mabey, Head of Teaching and Learning, the disciplines have expanded to address technology, social justice, diversity, and sustainability.